ChristopherBarrington/ainsley/content/recipes/sweet-potato-curry-noodles/index.md

 - 1 tbsp vegan fish sauce alternative (or light soy sauce)
 - 1 tsp maple syrup (or caster sugar)
 - 200g pack dried folded rice noodles
-- 200g pack trimmed sugar snap peas
+- 200g pack trimmed sugar snap peas (and/or other greens, such as Tenderstem or shredded cabbage)
 - Thai basil leaves, crispy fried onions and lime wedges, to serve (optional)

 directions: